cryptomilk2021/kucoin-lending/README.rst

 Going forward
 -------------

--  have one call to kucoin in the object implement \*args to pass 2 or 3 values depending on call

 -  generate profit report for last 7 days?

 -  check which way an asset is trending, if it's going up use slightly